 - Disconnect the power supply for your well.
 If you need help, consult with a licensed well contractor or pump installer.

-- If you have time, have a well contractor install a watertight cap or cover on your well – temporarily replacing the regular vented well cap.
-Permanently extending the casing of your well above the flood level is another option to discuss with the well contractor.
+- If you have time, have a licensed well contractor install a watertight cap or cover on your well – temporarily replacing the regular vented well cap.
+If your well has been flooded multiple times, you may want to discuss permanently extending the casing of your well above the flood level with a licensed well contractor.